joshjetson/joshjetson.github.io/qlr.md

 - A front end user authentication portal which connects to the back end authentication system
 > STATUS: Resolved

+- A back end Administration model fitted for client specific usage and needs relative to user data and user access
+> STATUS: Resolved

+- A front end client administration portal which connects to the back end authentication system and distinguishes the client as an administrator with super user privileges
+> STATUS: Resolved

+- A back end user email verification method which will, among other things,  serve the need to create and update a users account information
+> STATUS: Resolved

+- A front end screen/page which each user will be greeted with upon successful login via the authentication portal
+> STATUS: Resolved

+- A front end navigation bar inherited by all screens/pages which will allow the user to navigate through the application
+> STATUS: Resolved

+- A front end side menu navigation inherited by all screens/pages which will allow the user to navigate through the application.
+This will ensure future mobile optimization ease of use.
+> STATUS: Resolved

+- Various front end graph and chart libraries implemented which are capable of rendering back end dynamic data to the front end of the application
+> STATUS: Resolved

+- User back end database models respective to various financial data that the user will input and ultimately be housed in the database
+> These models are directly responsible for communication between what the user inputs and what the database receives relative to the input
+> - Asset models: Models having to do with users financial assets
+> STATUS: Resolved
+> - Liability models: Models having to do with users financial liabilities
+> STATUS: Resolved
+> - Expense models: Models having to do with users financial expenses
+> STATUS: Resolved
+> - Income  models: Models having to do with users financial income
+> STATUS: Resolved
+> Key Performance Indicator Models: Models having to do with the statistics and metrics relative to users financial records
+> STATUS: Resolved

+- Front end screens relative to the user, after authentication, which provide fields to input the different financial data outlined in the financial database models
+> Asset Input Screen/Page:
+> - STATUS: Resolved
+> Asset Modification Screen/Page:
+> - STATUS: Resolved
+> Expenses Input Screen/Page:
+> - STATUS: Resolved
+> Expenses Modification Screen/Page:
+> - STATUS: Resolved
+> Liabilities Input Screen/Page:
+> - STATUS: Resolved
+> Liability Modification Screen/Page:
+> - STATUS: Resolved
+> Income Input Screen/Page:
+> - STATUS: Resolved
+> Income Modification Screen/Page:
+> - STATUS: Resolved
+> Monthly Report Input Screen/Page(s):
+> > This front end section is relative to the Key Performance Indicator back end models and is comprised of the following deliverable sections:
+> > - Sales Reports:
+> > > Visual KPIs Including Graphs and Charts Screen/Page:
+> > > - STATUS: Resolved
+> > > Sales Reports Create/Modify/View Screen/Page:
+> > > - STATUS: Resolved
+> > - R&R Reports:
+> > > Visual KPIs Including Graphs and Charts Screen/Page:
+> > > - STATUS: Resolved
+> > > R&R Reports Create/Modify/View Screen/Page:
+> > > - STATUS: Resolved
+> > - Financial Reports:
+> > > Visual KPIs Including Graphs and Charts Screen/Page:
+> > > - STATUS: Partial
+> > > Financial Reports Create/Modify/View Screen/Page:
+> > > - STATUS: Partial
+> > - Operations Reports:
+> > > - STATUS: Pending
+> > - Other Reports:
+> > > - STATUS: Pending

 ## Code Statistics